confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 # Event Standardizer
 In most businesses, a variety of traditional and [Event Processing Applications](../event-processing/event-processing-application.md) need to exchange [Events](../event/event.md) across [Event Streams](../event-stream/event-stream.md).
-Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process these Events.
-However, the reality of having many sources for these Events often results in the lack of such standards or in different interpretations of the same standard.
+Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process these [Events](../event/event.md).
+However, the reality of having many sources for these [Events](../event/event.md) often results in the lack of such standards or in different interpretations of the same standard.

 ## Problem
 How do I process [Events](../event/event.md) that are semantically equivalent, but arrive in different formats?

 ## Solution
 ![event-standardizer](../img/event-standardizer.png)

-Source all the input [Event Streams](../event-stream/event-stream.md) into an Event Standardizer that routes [Events](../event/event.md) to a specialized [Event Translator](../event-processing/event-translator.md), which in turn converts the [Event](../event/event.md) to a common form understood by the downstream [Event Processors](../event-processing/event-processor.md).
+Source all the input [Event Streams](../event-stream/event-stream.md) into an Event Standardizer that routes [Events](../event/event.md) to a specialized [Event Translator](../event-processing/event-translator.md), which in turn converts the [Event](../event/event.md) to a common format understood by the downstream [Event Processors](../event-processing/event-processor.md).

 ## Implementation
 A [Kafka Streams](https://kafka.apache.org/documentation/streams/) [Toplogy](https://docs.confluent.io/platform/current/streams/architecture.html#processor-topology) can read from multiple input [Event Streams](../event-stream/event-stream.md) and `map` the values to a new type.
 This `map` function can act as the event router, directing the [Event](../event/event.md) to the proper [Event Translator](../event/event-translator.md) before forwading it to the output stream using the `to` function.